Step-by-step guides and SOPs for cannabis and hemp extraction methods including BHO, ethanol, CO2, and solventless techniques.

 How to Make Bubble Hash: Ice Water Extraction From Start to Finish

 Bubble hash is the simplest extraction method in cannabis.
 No solvents, no closed loops, no C1D1 rooms.
 Just ice, water, agitation, and gravity.
 Trichome heads are denser than water, and cold makes them brittle enough to snap off the plant material.
 Everything else is technique.
-The difference between 6-star full melt and brown food-grade hash [...]
+If you run into flavor problems downstream, our concentrate troubleshooting [...]

 Go to Top